willhunt914/PIDBOX/README.md

 ![Screenshot 2023-05-18 154829](https://github.com/willhunt914/PIDBOX/assets/112961434/3d010b23-4162-4270-831f-e4633b3f571c)

 Friction fit+ t-slots allowed or us to quickly put the box together and take it apart.

+### Reflection
+The CAD, while it might seem easier than the code for this project is actually a crucial piece which insures that all the code can run smoothly and the project functions as it should.

 ### Problem #1

 ![PIDBOX#3](https://github.com/willhunt914/PIDBOX/assets/112961434/cd20c6a7-7a55-4461-ada8-b235ba777d57)